Kumon: History

-Kumon was founded by Toru Kumon, a Japanese educator, in July 1958, when he opened the first Kumon Maths Centre in Moriguchi, Osaka.
-Prior to creating the Kumon franchise, Kumon taught at Kochi Municipal High School and Tosa Junior/Senior High School.
-Inspired by teaching his own son, Takeshi, Kumon developed a curriculum focused on rote memorization.
+Japanese mathematics educator Toru Kumon founded Kumon in 1958, when he opened the first Kumon Math Center in Moriguchi, Osaka.
+Before creating the Kumon franchise, Kumon taught at Kochi Municipal High School and Tosa Junior/Senior High School.
+Inspired by teaching his son, Takeshi, Kumon developed a curriculum focused on rote memorization.

-Kumon (the company) gained 63,000 students over its first 16 years.
-In 1974, Kumon published a book titled The Secret of Kumon Math, leading to a doubling of its size in the next two years.
-Kumon opened its first United States locations in 1983, and by 1985, Kumon reached 1.4 million students.
+Kumon (the company) gained 63,000 students in its first 16 years.
+In 1974, Kumon published The Secret of Kumon Math, a book that led to a doubling of its size in the next two years.
+Kumon opened its first United States locations in 1983, and by 1985, it had 1.4 million students.

-Kumon attracted national attention in the United States after it was implemented at Sumiton Elementary School, in Sumiton, Alabama.
+Kumon attracted national attention in the U.S. after it was implemented at Sumiton Elementary School in Sumiton, Alabama.
 Sumiton continued to use the Kumon program through 2001.

-In 2008, Kumon had over 26,000 centers around the globe with over 4 million registered students.
-In 2018, there were 410,000 students enrolled in 2,200 centers across the United States.
+Kumon has over 26,000 centers worldwide with over 4 million registered students.
+In 2018, there were 410,000 students enrolled in 2,200 centers in the U.S. There are Kumon centers in over 60 countries and regions worldwide.

 In North America, Kumon began a "Junior Kumon" program in 2001, targeted at children aged from 2 to 5 years old.

 Kumon method

-Kumon is an enrichment or remedial program, where instructors and assistants tailor specific instructions for individual students.
+Kumon is an enrichment or remedial program, where instructors and assistants tailor instructions to individual students.

 All Kumon programs are pencil-and-worksheet-based, with a digital program that started in 2023.
 The worksheets increase in difficulty in small increments.

-Psychologist Kathy Hirsh-Pasek says that using such techniques for pre-kindergarteners "does not give your child a leg up on anything".
-One study has observed a high percentage of efficacy.
+A 1994 study by Nancy Ukai observed a high degree of efficacy.
+However, psychologist Kathy Hirsh-Pasek says that using such techniques for pre-kindergartners "does not give your child a leg up on anything".